 Cool off at Owharoa Falls with a swim in the crystal clear fresh water.
 Indulge your appetite at Falls Retreat amidst the trees, or in the rustic restaurant.
 The trail continues along Karangahake Gorge Historic Walkway, and through the Victoria Battery.
-Riders can take the steam engine from Waikino Station on to Waihi.
+Riders can take the historic train from Waikino Station to Waihi.
 You can view and download the map for both rides here.

 Get Some Help Planning Your Ride

 To help plan your accommodation, bike hire, shuttle transport or guided tour, take a look at the services offered by our Official Partners.
 There’s a variety of options for all budgets, and with a little help to make your ride more manageable, there really is something for everyone on the Hauraki Rail Trail.